xlegend1024/az-cloudscale-adv-analytics/01Ingest.md

 ![01](./images/01.01.png)

-When the Data Facotry is created, pin it to dashboard so you can access the service eay
+When the Data Facotry is created, pin it to dashboard so you can access the service easy

 ![02](./images/01.02.png)